Avalize - Definition

-An Aval is a formal assurance or guarantee that a third party adds to a debt obligation or a contractual document.
+An Aval is a formal assurance or guarantee that a third party adds to a debt obligation or a contractual document (generally a Bill of Exchange).
 The third party is not the payee or payer but a neutral person who attests that the holder will meet their responsibilities and debt obligations.

-Avalize is an act of guaranteeing the obligations of a buyer to meet their responsibilities under a bill exchange, this process is carried out by a third party.
+Avalize is an act of guaranteeing the obligations of a buyer to meet their responsibilities under a debt agreement.
 Usually, when a person applies for a loan or is involved in a promissory note and purchase agreement, a third party avals the document, stating that all the debt obligations will be carried out by the individual.

-A bank or any financial institution can aval a contractual document, this is a formal assurance that the buyer’s obligations will be carried out as contained in the contractual document.
-When a third party, bank or credit institutions guarantees the buyer’s obligations, it is acting as a cosigner for the buyer. automatically , if the buyer defaults in any of its obligations, the cosigner might be held responsible.
+A bank or any financial institution can aval a contractual document, this is a formal assurance that the buyers obligations will be carried out as contained in the contractual document.

 Academic Research for Avalized Draft

-Reduction of External Funding Needs, Mäntysaari, P. (2010).
+- Reduction of External Funding Needs, Mntysaari, P. (2010).
 In The Law of Corporate Finance: General Principles and EU Law (pp. 21-82).
 Springer, Berlin, Heidelberg.